jamyan/tg_guess_the_number_bot/README.md

 Telegram bot playing "Guess the number" game.

 It thinks of a number from one to a hundred.
 You can try to guess it.
-Bot informs if the number is less or more than the hidden.
+Bot informs if the number is less or more than the hidden one.

 ### Requrements